Cracking Employment Status and Its Types

 • Sick, maternity, paternity, adaptation, and parental leave and pay.

-• Before dismissing from the job, an employer should provide a minimum notice period.
+• Before dismissal from the job, an employer should provide a minimum notice period.

 • Protection from unfair dismissal.